PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Introduction

 Furthermore, privacy is a fundamental concern in personalization, as user-specific data and adapted parameters may encode sensitive information \citep{liu2025survey}.
 However, many existing approaches \citep{kim2025personalized, tan2024personalized, zhang2025proper} rely on reusing parameters from other users to leverage inter-user similarity, as illustrated in Figure~\ref{fig:Main-figure}.
 This implicitly assumes that sharing personalized parameters across users is acceptable.
 Such designs introduce a fundamental privacy risk, as personalized parameters may encode information derived from other users’ private data~\citep{carlini2023quantifying, inan2021trainingdataleakage, nasr2025scalable}.

-In this paper, we propose PRISP, a personalization framework designed to operate under limited data, constrained computational resources, and strict privacy guarantees.
+In this paper, we propose PRISP (\textbf{Pri}vacy-\textbf{S}afe Few-Shot \textbf{P}ersonalization), a personalization framework designed to operate under limited data, constrained computational resources, and strict privacy guarantees.
 Our approach leverages a Text-to-LoRA \citep{charakorn2025texttolora} hypernetwork that generates task-aware LoRA \citep{Hu2022LoRA} parameters directly from natural language task descriptions.
 To enable efficient and effective personalization with minimal user data, we freeze the input-side LoRA parameters and introduce lightweight modules that increase model flexibility.
 These modules, together with the output-side LoRA parameters, are trained using few-shot user data.

 Our contributions are summarized as follows: \begin{itemize}

 \item We propose PRISP, a personalization framework designed for realistic settings with limited user data, constrained computational resources, and strict privacy guarantees.